-When we talk about species, we know that population size, age structure and genetic diversity are direct indicators of their risk of extinction and key factors to take into account for their conservation.
+When we talk about species, we know that population size, age structure, and genetic diversity are direct indicators of their risk of extinction and key factors to take into account for their conservation.
 But, when we talk about ecosystems, do we know what those indicator variables of health and risk of collapse are?

-First of all we must understand what an ecosystem is and what collapse is.
+First of all, we must understand what an ecosystem is and what collapse is.

-Unlike species, which are considered extinct when their last individuals disappear from their entire range; Ecosystems can be considered collapsed when they disappear from their entire extensión, but also when they experience environmental degradation (changes in their abiotic components) or when biota that perform key roles in ecosystem functioning are greatly reduced in abundance and lose the ability to recruit (Bland et al, 2017).
+Unlike species, which are considered extinct when their last individuals disappear from their entire range; Ecosystems can be considered collapsed when they disappear from their entire extensión, but also when they experience environmental degradation (changes in their abiotic components) or when biota that performs key roles in ecosystem functioning is greatly reduced in abundance and lose the ability to recruit (Bland et al, 2017).
 That is, an ecosystem does not have to have disappeared spatially to have collapsed, the collapse can occur long before it disappears if it loses other components of its identity such as biotic and abiotic components..